 Santa Cruz Botanical Gardens

 The Santa Cruz Botanical Gardens is easy access to the Chiquitano Dry Forest bird community including the Bolivian Speciality Bolivian Slaty-Antshrike.
+It is also an excellent spot to see the local Titi and Capuchin monkeys.
 The Botanical Gardens is an isolated fragment of Chiquitano dry forest with some patches of what the botanists call Chiquitano/Chaqueño transitional forest.
 The area also has a small marsh and borders on agricultural fields and pastures and chaco influenced scrub.
 Over 230 birds have been compiled in the area, including approximately 120 commonly seen birds and 65 breeding species.
 All birding is best early in the morning, but the Botanical Gardens can also be active in the afternoon, more so than other Santa Cruz sites.
 Some special birds of the Botanical Gardens are Rufous-breasted Hermit, Buff-bellied Hermit, Red-billed Scythebill, Mato Grosso Antbird, Bolivian Slaty-Antshrike, and Fawn-breasted Wren.

 The Botanical Garden is of a rectangular shape with trails traveling around and within the forested perimeter, allowing access to forest and forest-edge birds.
 Be aware that these trails can be fairly muddy and flooded in places during the rainy season.
 The trail can be used to form a 3 km and a 5 km loop.
 We recommend starting the trail in the left corner by the fence (side gate), having the main road at your back.
 The trail travels along the edge of the marsh passing several lookout areas.
 Keep an eye out for Snail Kite, Black-collared Hawk, Social Flycatcher, Flavescent Warbler, and Red-capped Cardinal.
 Listen out for a Blue-crowned Motmot and Rufous-tailed Jacamar that breed in the area.